GenesysCloudBlueprints/send-email-notification-when-outbound-message-fails-blueprint/blueprint/index.md

 3. End-user goes offline (browser closed or background on mobile).

 4. Agent replies with some messages: these messages will appear with a delivery failure icon in GC Agent UI.

-5. Agent disconnects conversation.
+It will generate a Delivery Failure.
+5. Process Automation (Triggers) can use the event to start a workflow
+6. The triggered workflow can look for external contact info
+7. and send an email using Agentless
 6. End-user receives a new email from Genesys Cloud informing them about new undelivered messages waiting.

 ## Solution components